 Family History Library#9 in Best Things To Do in Salt Lake City

-Sitting in Temple Square, the Family History Library houses millions of genealogical records profiling more than two billion deceased people, making it the largest library of its kind in the world.
-The library was founded in the late 19th century to assist members of the Mormon Church piece together their family history.
+Sitting in Temple Square, the Family History Library houses millions of genealogical records profiling more than three billion deceased people, making it the largest library of its kind in the world.
+The library was founded in the late 19th century to assist members of the Church of Jesus Christ of Latter-day Saints piece together their family history.
 Today, visitors are welcome to peruse the records – all meticulously preserved – and possibly track down a few ancestors of their own.
-Recent visitors said this is a must-visit place for everyone, and especially genealogy buffs, as the staff are friendly and incredibly helpful and the resources are astounding.
+Reviewers said this is a must-visit place for everyone, and especially genealogy buffs, as the staff are friendly and incredibly helpful and the resources are astounding.

-The Family History Library is open Tuesday through Friday from 8 a.m. to 9 p.m., as well as 8 a.m. to 5 p.m. on Mondays and 9 a.m. to 5 p.m. on Saturdays.
+The Family History Library is open Monday through Saturday from 8 a.m. to 9 p.m. and 1 to 5 p.m. on Sundays.
 Admission is free.
 The library recommends that you plan ahead, organizing family information that you already have and determining what you want to find.
 This will make it easier for the reference consultant to help you with your search.
 For more information, visit the Family History Library website.

 More Best Things To Do in Salt Lake City

 Temple Square's three-block, 35-acre plaza is home to nearly 20 attractions related to the Church of Jesus Christ of Latter-day Saints.
 It's anchored by the towering Salt Lake Temple – where, among other things, weekly meetings of the church's governing bodies are held – and other fascinating buildings like the expansive Tabernacle and the Gothic-style Assembly Hall, which offer insight into the history and development of the church.
 You should also stop by the Family History Library, the largest genealogy library in the world.
 Once you've toured the sites, stroll through the square's scenic gardens and past the gurgling fountains.